Talos Energy Inc. (TALO) Stock Price and Analyst Predictions

 TALO) stock’s latest price update

-The stock price of Talos Energy Inc. (NYSE: TALO) has plunged by -3.72 when compared to previous closing price of 15.06, but the company has seen a -2.95% decline in its stock price over the last five trading sessions.
+Talos Energy Inc. (NYSE: TALO)’s stock price has decreased by -4.70 compared to its previous closing price of 14.67.
+However, the company has seen a -5.73% decrease in its stock price over the last five trading sessions.
+The Wall Street Journal reported on 07/05/21 that Mexico Hands Control of Large Oilfield to Pemex in Dispute With U.S.’s Talos

 TALO’s Market Performance

-TALO’s stock has fallen by -2.95% in the past week, with a monthly rise of 15.63% and a quarterly drop of -30.82%.
-The volatility ratio for the week is 2.79% while the volatility levels for the last 30 days are 4.36% for Talos Energy Inc. The simple moving average for the last 20 days is 0.53% for TALO stock, with a simple moving average of -20.47% for the last 200 days.
+Talos Energy Inc. (TALO) has experienced a -5.73% fall in stock performance for the past week, with a 1.38% rise in the past month, and a -30.34% drop in the past quarter.
+The volatility ratio for the week is 4.69%, and the volatility levels for the past 30 days are at 4.14% for TALO.
+The simple moving average for the past 20 days is -4.80% for TALO’s stock, with a -23.25% simple moving average for the past 200 days.

 Analysts’ Opinion of TALO